a14e/gogreement/book/gogreement-docs/src/02_05_packageonly.md

 4. **Catches all usage**: Type assertions, composite literals, variable declarations
 5. **Can be suppressed**: Use `@ignore` to allow usage in specific places
 6. **Cross-package enforcement**: Works even if `@packageonly` was declared in an external module
+7. **Multiple annotations supported**: Multiple `@packageonly` annotations on the same declaration combine their package lists - all specified packages are allowed

 ## Can Be Declared On